North Uist: 19th Century - Kelp and Clearances

 In 1855, Sir Godfrey decided to sell North Uist to Sir John Powlett Orde who gained the reputation of being the worst type of landlord, utterly opposed to any attempt to improve the lot of his tenants.
 He, in turn, sold parts of the island to his son Sir Arthur Campbell-Orde, mainly in order to frustrate the terms of the Crofter's Acts, which could have allowed crofters to apply for more land, but only on land with the same ownership.
 Sir Arthur eventually inherited the whole estate; he seems to have been a very different type of landlord, and was involved in the re-crofting of Sollas and other areas."

 Modern times

 In 1889, counties were formally created in Scotland, on shrieval boundaries, by a dedicated Local Government Act; North Uist, therefore, became part of the new county of Inverness.
-Following late 20th century reforms, it became part of the Highland Region.
+Following late 20th century reforms, it became part of Na h-Eileanan an Iar.

 In 1944, the Campbell-Orde family sold North Uist Estate, not the whole island, to Douglas Douglas-Hamilton, 14th Duke of Hamilton, who in 1960 sold it in turn to the 5th Earl Granville, and the current laird is Fergus Leveson-Gower, 6th Earl Granville, who lives on the island.
 The Granville family administers the estate through a trust fund called the North Uist Trust.
 Some of the machair townships, however, were taken over by the Board of Agriculture and its successors.

 The population of North Uist has now dwindled to around 1,200.